sproutsocial/nsq-j/README.md

 ### Failover publishing
 nsq-j supports failover publishing.
 If you specify a non-null failoverNsqd parameter or manually construct a failover balance strategy with `ListBasedBalanceStrategy#getFailoverStrategyBuilder`

 In fail over mode, nsq-j prefers publishing the first element of the provided list of NSQD.
 It will fail over to the next nsqd if a publish fails.
-After the failover duration, the next publish will atempt to fail back to the first connection.
+After the failover duration, the next publish will attempt to reconnect to the first nsqd.
 Failover duration defaults to 5 min.

 If all nsqd are in a failed state (have all failed within the failover duration), the publish will throw an NSQException.